 Use common sense.
 Make an educated decision on who to trust and who not to trust.
 We do not suggest trusting promises of easy money, high returns, etc. Help us improve the image of the cryptocurrency sphere, build trust and try to prevent scams and Ponzi schemes.
 Avoid working with services that should not be trusted.

 Our team will never call you!

 We use social media to spread our message and to hear from our community.
 But please keep in mind that these channels are not secure for handling support issues and we do not provide support via these channels.

 Our main forms of communication with registered users are:

 If you see any other social media profiles that claim to be Kriptomat, please report them immediately!

 List of identified and potentially fraudulent companies/websites:

 It is of utmost importance to clarify that:

-- our business model does not include any cooperation with third parties acting as investment intermediary, financial brokers or similar, nor do we provide any financial advice ourselves.
+our business model does not include any cooperation with third parties acting as an investment intermediary, financial brokers or similar, nor do we provide any financial advice ourselves.

 the list consists of merchants that our compliance team has detected by the fraud reports of our users.